tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ossification has two parts:
 1. Design a "cover" protocol (i.e., GREASE ECH) that meets some notion of deployability.
 1. Design the "target" protocol (i.e., ECH) so that networks do not differentiate between it and the cover protocol.

 This strategy is analogous to the methodology that lead to "Middlebox Compatibility Mode" for TLS 1.3 described in {{!RFC8446}}.

-In the first step, the deployability of GREASE ECH is established by deploying the protocol and measuring its impact. [[TODO: Document the results of an an experiment that compares the error rate of GREASE ECH connections with vanilla TLS 1.3.]]
+In the first step, the deployability of GREASE ECH is established by deploying the protocol and measuring its impact. [[TODO: Document the results of an experiment that compares the error rate of GREASE ECH connections with vanilla TLS 1.3.]]